10 Internet Legends About Snakes

 Source: public domain

-Largemouth bass are one of the snake-hungrier fish, with cottonmouths being a confirmed prey.
-Copperheads are the cottonmouth’s closest relative, but they’re far less aquatic, sticking to dry woodlands.
-There’s still a slight chance of this happening.
+Largemouth bass are one of the snake-hungrier fish, with cottonmouths being confirmed as prey.
+The copperhead is the cottonmouth’s closest relative, but is far less aquatic, sticking to dry woodlands.
+Nevertheless, there’s still a slight chance of this legend actually coming true.

 Leave a Comment